saeedshirani/Online-Retail-Analysis/README.md

 If you want to run the dashboards, make sure to install Power BI Desktop as well.
 ## 🔗Dataset Link
-You can download the dataset of this project from the following link: [Online Retail Dataset](https://github.com/saeedshiranii/Data_Analysis/blob/main/Pesronal%20projects/Online%20Retail%20Analysis/online_retail.csv)
+You can download the dataset of this project from the following link: [Online Retail Dataset](https://drive.google.com/drive/folders/1O-CBkyWQjBV8N2EX15Mfd1xuotXF7XGC)

-## 🛠 Skills
+## 🛠 Tools

 | **`Tool`** | **`Icon`** |
 |---|---|